VanKuang/distribution-log-collector/README.md

 1. Received message from clients</br>
 2. Persistent log message with well format</br>
 3. Provide service api to GUI, like REST or dynamic streaming</br>

+# Solution 2: Monitoring log
+Create a individual service to monitoring the log paths, and send via Netty to the server side.